scmacdon/AWSTracker/Readme.md

 + **S3Service** - uses the Simple Storage Service to store archive data in a S3 bucket
 + **WriteExcel** - uses the Java Excel API to dynamically create a report (this does not use AWS Java APIs)

-To create the JDBC classes:

-1. Create the **com.aws.services** package.
-2. Create the **SendMessages** class in this package and add the Java code to it. .
-3. Create the **S3Service** class in this package and add the Java code to it.
-4. Create the **WriteExcel** class in this package and add the Java code to it.

 #### SendMessage class
 The **SendMessage** class uses the SMS Java API to send an email message with an attachment (the Excel document) to an email recipient.
 The following Java code reprents the **SendMessage** class.